YongjiangChen/Experimental-Visualisation-Project/README.md

 ```

 ## Commit to the project
-Upload on github or using git:
+Upload file on github webpage or using git:
 ```shell
 git add <file to be updated>
 ```